DeepBrain-AI/docs/docs/aihuman/android-sdk/aiplayer/advanced-features.md

 ```

 ### Monitor the gesture's event
-IAIPlayerCallback.onAIPlayerEvent(AIEvent) will be called like normal 'send' method.
+IAIPlayerCallback.onAIPlayerEvent(AIEvent) will be called like normal `send` method.
 AIEvent's type value will be like below so that we can check out.
 Also we can access the AIEvent.clipset.getClipType(), getGesture(), getSpeechText().
 That means we can distinguish that it is a gesture or just speaking.

 - AIEvent.AICLIPSET_PLAY_PREPARE_STARTED
 - AIEvent.AICLIPSET_PLAY_PREPARE_COMPLETED